lancard/korea-openstreetmap-tiles/README.md

-# 설명
+# description
-- openstreetmap tiles for Rep of Korea (South Korea)
+- openstreetmap tiles for Rep of Korea Airways and Navaids
 - zoom level 0~13
-- refer index.js